 The latest information and inspiration.Subscribe

-Clergy participating in the health plan may have $500 placed in their HSA or HRA by completing the following Wellness activities:
+Clergy participating in the health plan have the opportunity to earn dollars to be placed in their HSA or HRA by completing the following Wellness activities.
+You will receive the noted reward for each activity completed. $500 is the total amount that can be earned from July 1, 2019-May 15, 2020.

 Virgin Pulse is a web-based activity program that helps you earn rewards for enhancing your fitness and overall wellness through the digital tracking of physical activities, health habits, steps, and learning activities.
 You can connect with friends and colleagues who are also participants of Virgin Pulse for support and competition.